2014 Land Rover Range Rover Evoque

-Options include the Vision Assist Package ($1,900) with Blind Spot Monitoring, Surround Camera System, and adaptive xenon headlamps with LED signature lighting, automatic headlamp leveling and automatic high beam assist.
-A Climate Package ($1,000) adds heated windshield with heated windshield washer jets, heated steering wheel, and heated front seats.
-The MagneRide automatic damping system costs $1,250, and the Advanced Park Assist self-parking system runs $600.
-Other options include satellite and HD radio ($750), rear DVD entertainment ($2,500), ebony headliner ($275), and two types of 20-inch wheels ($2,000 or $2,500).
+Options include the Vision Assist Package ($2,100) with Blind Spot Monitoring, Surround Camera System, and adaptive xenon headlamps with LED signature lighting, automatic headlamp leveling and automatic high beam assist.
+A Climate Comfort Package ($1,300) adds heated windshield with heated windshield washer jets, heated steering wheel, and heated seats.
+Other options include satellite and HD radio ($750), rear DVD entertainment ($2,500), ebony headliner ($275), paint finishes, roof treatments and wheels.

-Safety equipment standard on all Evoque models includes dual front airbags, front side airbags, curtain side airbags, tire-pressure monitor, anti-lock brakes, traction control, electronic stability control with Trailer Stability Assist and Roll Stability Control, Hill Start Assist, Hill Descent Control, Gradient Release Control, and front and rear park assist.
+Safety equipment standard on all Evoque models includes dual front airbags, front side airbags, curtain side airbags, tire-pressure monitor, anti-lock brakes, traction control, electronic stability control with Trailer Stability Assist and Roll Stability Control, Hill Start Assist, Hill Descent Control, Gradient Release Control, and front and rear park assist, and all-wheel drive.

 The Evoque coupe and five-door bodies are nearly identical in dimensions.
 They ride on the same 104.8-inch wheelbase.
 They are the same overall length, 171.5 inches.
 They are the same width: 77.4 inches.
 Measuring 64.4 inches tall, the five-door models are 1.2 inches taller than the coupes.